StThomas-SEIS660/Lab-06/Lab-06-instructions.md

     vagrant up manosXX

 and observe the result on your web portal.

+Finally, take a screen shot and post it to Blackboard as evidence you have completed the assignment.